ibm-cloud-docs/containers/lb-dns.md

     :   The port number to connect to for the health check.
 When `type` is `TCP`, this parameter is required.
 When `type` is `HTTP` or `HTTPS`, define the port only if you use a port other than 80 for HTTP or 443 for HTTPS.
 Default for TCP: `0`.
 Default for HTTP: `80`.
 Default for HTTPS: `443`.

     `--header <header>`
     :   Required when `type` is `HTTP` or `HTTPS`: HTTP request headers for the health check are limited to the Host header.
-This flag is valid only for type 'HTTP' or 'HTTPS'.
-This flag accepts values in the following format: '--header Header-Name=value'.
+This flag is valid only for type `HTTP` or `HTTPS`.
+This flag accepts values in the following format: `--header Header-Name=value`.
 When updating a monitor, the existing headers are replaced by the ones you specify.
-To delete all existing headers specify the flag with an empty value '--header ""'.
+To delete all existing headers specify the flag with an empty value `--header ""`.

     Example command